gutierrezmannix/gutierrezmannix.github.io/SpanishVersion.md

 Asistente de Educación    2017-2020

 2. University of Texas at Dallas (UTD); Dallas, TX School of Economic, Political and Policy Studies
+Instructor         2021

+3. University of Texas at Dallas (UTD); Dallas, TX School of Economic, Political and Policy Studies
 Instructor         2020

-3. University of Texas Rio Grande Valley (UTRGV); Brownsville, TX Department of Public Affairs and Security Studies
+4. University of Texas Rio Grande Valley (UTRGV); Brownsville, TX Department of Public Affairs and Security Studies
 Maestro         2016-2017

 ### Clases ofrecidas